interactive-brokers-review

 Inactivity feeLowNo inactivity fee

-To have a clear overview of Interactive Brokers, let’s start with the trading fees.
+To build a clear understanding of Interactive Brokers’ pricing, we begin with its trading fees.

-Interactive Brokers has generally low stock and ETF commissions.
+Interactive Brokers generally offers very competitive commissions for stock and ETF trading.

 Interactive Brokers stock and ETF commission of a $2,000 trade